Standard Features on Retrofits

 Data Acquisition and Tolerance Checking Software

 Data is collected and analyzed in real-time to ensure all modules are within the set tolerances.
-The data points are displayed graphically on the XM display and can also be exported as a .csv file and viewed on a program such as Microsoft Excel.
-These files can be exported through one of the USB or Ethernet ports on the XM Controller.
+The data points can be displayed graphically on the display and can also be exported as a .csv file and viewed on a program such as Microsoft Excel.
+These files can be exported through one of the USB or Ethernet ports on the XM or XPro Controller.

 Laser Seam Tracking

-The XM integrates with a Meta laser sensor to scan and automatically track the joint during welding.
+The XM or XPro integrate with a laser sensor to scan and track the weld joint during welding.
 The laser continuously scans the joint profile and makes the necessary adjustments to ensure the torch maintains the programmed location.
 The scanned profile is also displayed in real-time on the operator console monitor.
 Seam tracking can be configured for single or multi-pass welds.